PCBSPartCreator/PCBS2.XPL/README.md

 **Solutions**:

 1. **Check Player.log**.
 The game's `HTMLTableReader` logs a `Couldn't find parts in <name>` warning when an XML's structure doesn't match what it expects.
-Open `%USERPROFILE%\AppData\LocalLow\The Irregular Corporation\PC Building Simulator 2\Player.log` and search for "Couldn't find parts" - if present, the XML format is off
+Open `%USERPROFILE%\AppData\LocalLow\Epic Games Publishing\PCBS2\Player.log` and search for "Couldn't find parts" - if present, the XML format is off
 3. **Verify `In Game = Yes`**.
 Rows where `In Game` is empty, `No`, or missing are silently dropped by the game's loader, even if everything else is correct
 4. **Confirm the `Part Type` is supported**.
 If the type is one of the [unsupported values](#-currently-unsupported-part-type-values), the part will never appear - the loader has no class to instantiate
 5. **Watch for ImportFromHTML crashes**. `[-] ImportFromHTML crashed for: <file>` in `PCBS2.XPL.log` indicates the XML caused an exception inside the game's loader.
 Compare structurally against a known-working PCBS2 Part Creator export
 ### Cold-Start Crash

 **Symptoms**: The first launch after a reboot crashes; subsequent launches work fine.
+(Fixed in 1.0.2.)

 **Solutions**:

-- This is a race between MinHook's thread-suspension logic and Unity's thread pool initialization.
-PCBS2.XPL polls for `PartsDatabase` to delay hook installation until IL2CPP metadata is populated, which fixes it in nearly all cases
+- This was caused by PCBS2.XPL doing IL2CPP work on its native init thread, which the runtime's garbage collector doesn't track.
+As of 1.0.2 the bootstrap is deferred onto a real, GC-tracked game thread via an `il2cpp_runtime_invoke` hook, which resolves it - make sure you're on 1.0.2 or newer
-- If it still occurs, the timing window may be tighter on your system.
+- If it still occurs on a current build, the timing window may be unusual on your system.
 Open an [issue](../../issues) with the log and approximate hardware specs
 ### "Class Not Found" Errors

 **Symptoms**: Log lines like `[-] PartsDatabase class not found` or `[-] UnityEngine.TextAsset class not found`.